 Mossy Creek Elementary

 My name is Ellen Gann, and it is both an honor and a privilege to be your child's school counselor!
-I have been a school counselor for thirteen years, including eight years at the elementary level.
-My family and I have lived in Cleveland for over 18 years.
-We have a small farm, and in our spare time, we enjoy tending to our farm animals, hiking, and swimming.
+I have been a school counselor for fourteen years, including nine years at the elementary level.
+My family and I have lived in Cleveland for over 19 years.
 I look forward to getting to know you and to working with you and your children.
 Please do not hesitate to contact me with any questions or concerns.
 I may be reached at 706-865-5000 ext.
-5104 or by email at: email@example.com.
+5104 or by email at: firstname.lastname@example.org.

 Mission Statement of the Counseling Program

 The mission of the Mossy Creek Elementary School counseling program is to ensure the academic, social/personal development, and career success of each student.
 By providing resources and support, each student will be given the chance to flourish academically in the classroom and also, socially in their future endeavors.
 The counselor will advocate for the students in every way possible as a means of maximizing their level of achievement in these areas.

 In order to implement this mission successfully, we follow the developmental model of guidance and counseling:

 - The basis of a developmental guidance program is that the social and emotional development of children is a process of growth that changes all the time.

 - The program is available to all students.

 - It believes that all students have a capacity to learn and to be supported academically.

 - It believes that children who are aware of themselves and their needs will make responsible choices for themselves.